BossaGroove/KanColleViewer/README.md

 # About this fork

-This project is forked from [yuyuvn/KanColleViewer](https://github.com/yuyuvn/KanColleViewer), with only 1 change: Added resources stat in homeport (fuel, ammunition, steel, bauxite, instant repair, development material)
+This version is forked from [yuyuvn/KanColleViewer](https://github.com/yuyuvn/KanColleViewer), with only 1 change: Added resources stat in homeport (fuel, ammunition, steel, bauxite, instant repair, development material)

+All credits go to it's original author [Grabacr07](https://github.com/Grabacr07) and branch maintainer [yuyuvn](https://github.com/yuyuvn).

 Basically the code is sync with yuyuvn's branch, but it is not guaranteed for future updates and keep syncing to the original branch.